basilkjose/Health-Insurance-Lead-Prediction/README.md

 11) **Holding_Policy_Type** - Type of holding policy.
 12) **Reco_Policy_Cat** - Encoded values of recommended health insurance.
 13) **Reco_Policy_Premium** - Annual premium(INR) for the recommended health insurance.

+## Evaluation Metric
+It is a binary class classification problem.
+Submissions are evaluated on area under the ROC curve(**AUC VALUE**) between the predicted probability and the observed target.